niccolozanotti/AI4climate.science-vault/graphql+fastapi.md

   Containerized GraphQL API for deploying a (weather) forecasting ML-model as a fastAPI using Strawberry.
 ---

 > Containerized GraphQL API for deploying a (weather) forecasting ML-model as a fastAPI using Strawberry.

-Let me help you design a containerized GraphQL API for your weather forecasting model.
-GraphQL is a great choice here since weather data often involves complex, nested queries where users might want specific combinations of variables.

-Let's build a deployment solution using FastAPI (which has excellent GraphQL support through Strawberry) and Docker.
-I'll create a basic setup that you can extend.

 `structure.txt`:
 ```